-As you assess a modern pipe tobacco the actual cut can in many cases impact the taste of the tobacco more than anything else.
-The source tobacco leaf is important (Virginias are the most common); but, the cut trumps just about any other aspect of flavoring associated with modern pipe tobacco.
+As you assess modern pipe tobacco, the actual cut can, in many cases, impact the taste of the tobacco more than anything else.
+The source tobacco leaf is vital (Virginias are the most common); but, the cut trumps just about any other flavoring aspect associated with modern pipe tobacco.

-- Virginia is the mildest of all tobacco blends (traditionally), it has a sweet taste and it’s characterized as red, black, dark or even lemon.
-The more the tobacco is aged the stronger the taste.
+- Virginia is the mildest of all tobacco blends (traditionally).
+It has a sweet taste, characterized as red, black, dark, or even lemon.
+The more the tobacco is aged, the stronger the flavor.

 - Bright: is a very light tobacco that is usually grown in North Carolina with a very mild flavor.

-- Burley: a thicker leaf than a classic Virginia tobacco leaf, burns more slowly due to its thickness, has a soft almost nutty taste and it can be used as a agent to slow down the burn rate of the core tobacco.
+- Burley: a thicker leaf than a classic Virginia tobacco leaf, burns more slowly due to its thickness, has a soft, almost nutty taste, and it can be used as an agent to slow down the burn rate of the core tobacco.

-- Cavendish: this is curing and cutting method that is erroneously referred to a type of tobacco (it is not); it’s a manufacturing process that is designed to bring out the sweeter taste of a Virginia tobacco and it’s known for producing a mild almost light taste.
+- Cavendish: this is a curing and cutting method that is erroneously referred to as a type of tobacco (it is not); it’s a manufacturing process that is designed to bring out the sweeter taste of a Virginia tobacco, and it’s known for producing a mild almost light taste.

-- Black Cavendish: Virginia tobacco is heated and cured to produce and bring out the natural sweet flavor of the tobacco leaf.
+- Black Cavendish: Virginia tobacco is heated and cured to produce and bring out the tobacco leaf’s naturally sweet flavor.

-- Navy Cavendish: aged tobacco that is combined with some type of Jamaican rum.
+- Navy Cavendish: aged tobacco that is combined with some Jamaican rum.